Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 2. Now copy the jar files from `build/deploy` under the `<JMS_EXTENDER_HOME>/jms_connectors/lib` folder.

-3. Configure Edit the `<JMS_EXTENDER_HOME>/jms_connectors/jms_connectors_conf.xml` file, ensuring that the sample JMS connector configuration relative to the selected JMS broker is enabled.
+3. Edit the `<JMS_EXTENDER_HOME>/jms_connectors/jms_connectors_conf.xml` file, ensuring that the sample JMS connector configuration relative to the selected JMS broker is enabled.
 In particular, check that the `disabled` parameter is set to `false`:

     ```xml
     <param name="disabled">false</param>